 - IO list factory acceptance test (FAT)

 This new facility is able to pull water directly from an underground river and chemically treat it for use in the process lines.
-This capability frees the site from sourcing over 1.5 million gallons of water per month from the municipal water infrastructure, enabling an environmentally responsible solution that allows operation and expansion without affecting the area’s limited water resources.
+This capability frees the site from sourcing multi-millions of gallons of water per month from the municipal water infrastructure, enabling an environmentally responsible solution that allows operation and expansion without affecting the area’s limited water resources.